abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

   {:.mbtablestyle}

-During my move, I discovered, quite to my surprise, that having a reliable and standard comment system is something of a challenge. _In 2017_.
-I mean in a few years I could be sitting in my self-driving car and worrying about comment systems.
+During my research to move, I discovered, quite to my surprise, that having a reliable comment system is something of a challenge. _In 2017_.
+I mean in a few years I could be sitting in my self-driving car (Update in 2022: yeah, this dated well.) and worrying about comment systems.

-To be fair, however, it does look like it has the attention of the dev community - see the comment by user _KajMagnus_ on this HackerNews [post](https://news.ycombinator.com/item?id=15851385).
+Either platforms have their own systems tied to them (like blogger) or there are third party plug-n-play systems like [Disqus](https://disqus.com/) and [Discourse](https://www.discourse.org/).
+Maybe I shouldn’t bundle them together since Disqus receives a lot of hate (albeit easy to set up), while Discourse receives more of critique for their idiosyncratic system, if that: many people seem to like it.
+Personally, I almost like it.

-Initially, I had decided to go with [Isso](https://posativ.org/isso/), a self-hosted solution.
-But then I realized, self-hosting doesn't behove someone with my lifestyle i.e. one where one can barely get up from the bed in late mornings.
-Or any time really.
-So a hosted solution it is.
-I've decided to give [Talkyard](https://www.talkyard.io/blog-comments) a shot.
-Incidentally, user KajMagnus is the developer.
+There are several self-hosted solutions in this category too, and I am going to try one of those: [Isso](https://posativ.org/isso/).
+Will take a while to get it running I suppose.
+I’ve had this small-ish Linode server running forever, for which I convince myself to pay as an emergency back-up machine.
+You know, for times when I'd need to save the world by running a few experiments, and I really don't want to delay imminent glory by doing stupid things like looking for machines to run them on.
+You would be surprised to know that need has never come up.
+So it better get to hosting some comments if it wants me to keep paying for it.

 See you later then?
 <br>